nelson-lang/nelson-gitbook/en/mpi/mpiexec.md

 ## Input argument

- - script - an filename with .nls extension.
+ - script - an filename with .m extension.
  - nb_process - an integer value: number of process.

 ## Output argument